Trump administration rescinds rule on foreign students

 The policy drew sharp backlash from higher education institutions, with more than 200 signing court briefs supporting the challenge by Harvard and MIT.
 Colleges said the policy would put students’ safety at risk and hurt schools financially.
 Many schools rely on tuition from international students, and some stood to lose millions of dollars in revenue if the rule had taken hold.

-Harvard and MIT were the first to contest the policy, but at least seven other federal suits had been filed by universities and states opposing the rule.
+Harvard and MIT were the first to contest the policy, but at least seven other federal suits had been filed by universities and states.

+The unexpected decision was welcome news to students across the nation who had been on edge.

+“I feel relief,” said Andrea Calderon, a 29-year-old biology graduate student from Ecuador.
+“It would have been a very big problem if I had to leave the country right now.”

 Harvard and MIT argued that immigration officials violated procedural rules by issuing the guidance without justification and without allowing the public to respond.
 They also argued that the policy contradicted ICE’s March 13 directive telling schools that existing limits on online education would be suspended “for the duration of the emergency.”